onap/dcaegen2/platformdoc/docs/components/data-formats.md

 # Meta Schema Definition

-The current "Meta Schema" implementation defines how data formats can be written.
-It requires the name of the data format entry, the data format entry version and allows a description under "self".
-The meta schema version as "dataformatversion"  must be specified.
-Then the schema is described.
-There are four types of schema descriptions - jsonschema for inline JSON Schema definitions, delimitedschema for JSON schema descriptions of delimited data, unstructured for unstructured text, and reference that allows a pointer to another artifact for a schema.
-The reference allows for XML schema, but can be used for JSON, Delimited Format, and Unstructured formats as well.
+The "Meta Schema" implementation defines how data format JSON schemas can be written to define user input.
+It is itself a JSON schema (thus it is a "meta schema").
+It requires the name of the data format entry, the data format entry version and allows a description under "self" object.
+The meta schema version must be specified as the value of the "dataformatversion" key.
+Then the input schema itself is described.
+There are four types of schema descriptions objects - jsonschema for inline standard JSON Schema definitions of JSON inputs, delimitedschema for delimited data input using a defined JSON description, unstructured for unstructured text, and reference that allows a pointer to another artifact for a schema.
+The reference allows for XML schema, but can be used as a pointer to JSON, Delimited Format, and Unstructured schemas as well.

-The current implementation is defined by the "format_schema" at the link below.
-There are descriptions of each entity:
+The current Meta Schema implementation is defined at the link below.

 [schema](ONAP URL TBD)

 #TCA Example

-TCA Input - Common Event Format by referemce
+TCA Input - Common Event Format by reference

-First the full json schema description of the Commen Event Format would be loaded with a name of "Common Event Format" and the current version of "25.0.0".
+First the full JSON schema description of the Common Event Format would be loaded with a name of "Common Event Format" and the current version of "25.0.0".

 Then the data format description is loaded by the example at this link:

 [tcainput](ONAP URL TBD)

-TCA Output JSON inline example:  (TBD Types ok?)
+TCA Output JSON inline example:

 [tcaoutput](ONAP URL TBD)